nenick/espresso-macchiato/README.md

 # Espresso Macchiato

 Write quickly and easily tests with Android Espresso.

-Contains a collection of android like view elements which provides actions and checks in a fluent style.
+Contains a collection of android like view elements which have actions and checks in a fluent style.
 Also provides tools for mocking and preparing test data.

 #### [Documentation](https://github.com/nenick/espresso-macchiato/wiki)